 Crystal Widjaja, SVP, Business Intelligence and Growth, and her team of 6 engineers and 60 analysts, were looking for a fast and easy way to reduce ad-hoc queries and share dashboards and reporting quickly without everyone needing expensive licenses for other BI solutions.

+They love open source software, and in early 2016 they were evaluating a number of other open-source BI projects.
 Today, they have hundreds of daily Metabase users, and thousands of people in the company use or interact with reports or dashboards from Metabase daily in some way.
-At GO-JEK, Metabase is used as a customer service portal; a debugging, troubleshooting, and monitoring tool for developers; and a source of daily reports for business and product owners, as well as directors.
-Crystal says, “even our CEO uses Metabase.”
+At Gojek, Metabase is used as a customer service portal; a debugging, troubleshooting, and monitoring tool for developers; and a source of daily reports for business and product owners, as well as directors.

-One of the most-used features of Metabase at GO-JEK, and one of the main ways their users look at data from Metabase, is the Pulses reporting feature.
-Developers or analysts tend to build them, and they’re sent out each morning via Slack and emails to many different teams as a way of providing updates on key performance indicators, and objectives and key results.
-Pulses might include things like how many active drivers they had the previous day, or how many customer care incidents were closed.
-They find that this helps them to consistently answer the question, “what happened yesterday?”
+One of the most-used features of Metabase at Gojek, and one of the main ways their users look at data from Metabase, is the Dashboard Subscriptions reporting feature.
+Developers or analysts tend to build them, and they’re sent out each morning via Slack and emails to many different teams as a way of providing updates on key performance indicators, and objectives, and key results.
+Dashboard Subscriptions might include things like how many active drivers they had the previous day, or how many customer care incidents were closed.
+They find that this helps them to consistently answer the question, “What happened yesterday?”

 Having a whole lot of Metabase users in your company is always a good problem to have on your journey towards creating a data driven culture.
 But Crystal advises others who are in a similar situation to set up Google Auth or LDAP in Metabase sooner rather than later to help your rollout go as smoothly and easily as possible by empowering the right people with the right access levels.